🪟 Secondary Windows

 • Hover over a Group to see the tooltip menu, and then hover over any app.
 Click on the 'open' icon on the right-hand side to launch the app in a new window.

 • From the Group tabstrip, right-click on a Group icon and select 'Move to new window'.
-The app in the main window will show a holding page message until the secondary window is closed.
+The app in the main window will show a holding page message until the secondary window is closed—shown in the screenshot below.

 • Keyboard Shortcut